jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 And you can pass alternatively as argument a instance of the strategy or just its class name)

-Data can be passed from the context to the strategy using *self* as argument in the strategy method call (even if it increases the coupling between them)
+When complex data has to be shared then it can be passed from the context to the strategy using *self* as argument in the strategy method call (even if it increases the coupling between them)

 Pitfalls: getting wrong the interface between the context and the strategy, it should be as uncoupled as possible.